What does your interview process look like?

 Unsplash+ In collaboration with Toa Heftiba

 See?
 It doesn’t have to be painful at all.
-So, I already shared one main reason as to why hiring managers continue to use unstructured interviews.
+So, we already shared one main reason as to why hiring managers continue to use unstructured interviews.
 But there’s one other key reason – people are overly confident in their ability to make a good hiring decision, simply by asking a few of their “trademark questions.”
 Understandably, you’re expert at what you do and your culture – it makes sense that you would believe you can use your judgment to select quality hires.
 However, a landmark study going back four decades shows that our intuition and gut feeling is ineffective in identifying quality hires – and how completely useless unstructured interviews are as a selection tool.

 Should you conduct an unstructured interview or hold a lottery to hire?
 Either option will give you the same result.

+Here's a case study that supports our point on structure and interviewing.
 In the late 1980’s, Texas was short on physicians.
 Legislature required the University of Texas Medical School to increase the class size of incoming students from 150 to 200 – this was after the admissions committee had already selected its preferred 150 students.
 The pool of remaining students was made up of candidates who had received low rankings from the committee.

 Unsplash+ In collaboration with Alex Shuper